Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: Main results

 We now consider the weakly asymmetric dynamics with a smooth orthogonally decomposable external field $E$.
-Since the total number of particles is conserved, we have a well defined dynamics on the hyperplanes $\Omega_{N,K} := \big\{\eta\in\Omega_N\,:\: \sum_{x\in\bb T_N^d} \eta_x =K \big\}$, $K=0,\ldots,N^d$.
+Since the total number of particles is conserved, we have a well defined dynamics on the hyperplanes $\Omega_{N,K}:= \{\eta\in\Omega_N\dvtx \sum _{x\in\bb T_N^d} \eta_x =K \}$, $K=0,\ldots,N^d$.
 It easy to check that the generator $L_{E,N}$ is irreducible when restricted to $\Omega_{N,K}$ so that there exists a unique invariant measure denoted by $\nu^E_{N,K}$.
-Fix a sequence $\{K_N \}\subset \bb N$ such that $N^{-d} K_N \to \bar{\rho} \in [0,1]$ and set $P_N^E:=\nu_{N,K_N}^E\circ (\pi^N)^{-1}$.
-As discussed in Section \ref{dinamo_cremisi}, if $E=-\nabla U$ the weakly asymmetric Kawasaki dynamics is reversible with respect to the Gibbs measures on $\bb T_N^d$ corresponding to the Hamiltonian $H_N^U$ defined in \eqref{U_Hamiltonian}.
-Accordingly, the sequence of probability measures $\{P_N^E\}$ on $M$ satisfies a large deviation principle with convex rate function $\mc F^U_{\bar{\rho}}$ as defined in \eqref{2:Fbr}.
-Also this statement can be obtained as a corollary of Theorem~\ref{t:qp=f} and Theorem~\ref{t:BG} below.
-It remains to discuss the more interesting case in which either the vector $E$ is constant or $\sigma$ is a multiple of the identity and $E$ is orthogonally decomposable with some non-trivial $\widetilde E$.
+Fix a sequence $\{K_N \}\subset\bb N$ such that $N^{-d} K_N \to\bar{\rho} \in[0,1]$ and set $P_N^E:=\nu_{N,K_N}^E\circ(\pi^N)^{-1}$.
+As discussed in Section \ref{dinamocremisi}, if $E=-\nabla U$ the weakly asymmetric Kawasaki dynamics is reversible with respect to the Gibbs measures on $\bb T_N^d$ corresponding to the Hamiltonian $H_N^U$ defined in (\ref{UHamiltonian}).
+Accordingly, the sequence of probability measures $\{P_N^E\}$ on $M$ satisfies a large deviation principle with convex rate function $\mc F^U_{\bar{\rho}}$ as defined in (\ref{2Fbr}).
+Also this statement can be obtained as a corollary of Theorem~\ref{tqp=f} and Theorem~\ref{tBG} below.
+It remains to discuss the more interesting case in which either the vector $E$ is constant or $\sigma$ is a multiple of the identity and $E$ is orthogonally decomposable with some nontrivial $\wwidetilde E$.
 We emphasize that in this case the invariant measures $\nu_{N,K}^E$ cannot be computed explicitly.
-The following result, which states that the quasi-potential $V^E_{\bar{\rho}}$ gives the rate function of the empirical density when particles are distributed according to $\nu^E_{N,K_N}$, is proven in \cite{BG} for the one-dimensional boundary driven symmetric simple exclusion process.
-See also \cite{F}, where this statement is proven in greater generality, for more details.
-The basic argument is analogous to the one for diffusions on $\bb R^n$, see \cite[Thm.~4.4.3]{FW}.
-In view of the dynamical large deviation principle stated in Theorem~\ref{t:dldp} and the uniform convergence of the hydrodynamic equation \eqref{2:he} proven in Theorem~\ref{t:cfhe*} below, the arguments presented in \cite{BG,F} extend to the current setting of non gradient weakly asymmetric stochastic lattice gases with periodic boundary conditions.
-We therefore only state precisely the result.
+The following result, which states that the quasi-potential\vadjust{\goodbreak} $V^E_{\bar{\rho}}$ gives the rate function of the empirical density when particles are distributed according to $\nu^E_{N,K_N}$, is proven in~\cite{BG} for the one-dimensional boundary driven symmetric simple exclusion process.
+See also~\cite{F} (where this statement is proven in greater generality) for more details.
+The basic argument is analogous to the one for diffusions on $\bb R^n$ (see~\cite{FW}, Theorem~4.4.3).
+In view of the dynamical large deviation principle stated in Theorem~\ref{tdldp} and the uniform convergence of the hydrodynamic equation (\ref{2he}) proven in Theorem~\ref{tcfhe*} below, the arguments presented in~\cite{BG,F} extend to the current setting of nongradient weakly asymmetric stochastic lattice gases with periodic boundary conditions.
+We therefore only state precisely the result. \begin{theorem} Fix a vector field $E\in C^1(\bb T^d;\bb R^d)$ satisfying either one of the conditions in Theorem~\ref{tqp=f} and a sequence $\{K_N\}\subset\bb N$ such that $N^{-d} K_N \to\bar{\rho} \in [0,1]$.
+Then, the sequence of probability measures $\{P_N^E\}$ on the compact space $M$ satisfies a large deviation principle with speed $N^d$ and rate function $V^E_{\bar{\rho}}\dvtx M\to[0,+\infty]$ as defined in (\ref{2qp}).
+Namely, for each closed set $C \subset M$ and each open set $O\subset M$,